 During a slow December – workwise – I decided to get down to the bare bones of the office.
 I cleaned all the filing cabinet drawers out.
 Then I organized old CDs and CD ROMs (my Acer still has a CD-ROM drive, how’s that for retro?).
 The first step to cleaning a space, in my books, is clearing everything out.
 Hardcore cleaning.

-I removed everything from the desk surface and used Murphy’s Oil Soap on our wooden L-shaped desk.
+I removed everything from the desk surface and wiped it down.

 The fun begins